A Taste of Freedom

 And yet, surprisingly, the good of BotW far outweighs the bad by a large and decisive margin.
 Never before have I played a game with a world so exciting to explore, adhering to all the expected traits of a Rockstar/Ubisoft open-world game while carving out its own niche.
 BotW doesn’t break as many rules of the genre as one would believe; it’s also far from an infallible game.
 Yet it masks all this behind strong world design and well-tuned gameplay mechanics that makes journeying through Hyrule satisfying despite its pitfalls.

 BotW may not have the detailed story of The Witcher 3 or the combat depth of Horizon: Zero Dawn.
 Its puzzles and side quests may not even live up to those found in previous Zelda games.
-Yet despite its obvious flaws, Breath of the Wild rises higher and brighter than the sum of its parts to become a game that any Zelda or action-adventure fan owes it to themself to play.
+Yet despite its obvious flaws, Breath of the Wild rises higher and brighter than the sum of its parts to become a game any Zelda or action-adventure fan should experience.